 On November 2, 1971, Seattle voters overwhelmingly approved the “Keep the Market” public initiative that saved the Pike Place Market from certain destruction.
 The passage of the citizens’ initiative – fifty years ago – not only protected our public market, but it also ensured the ‘the soul of Seattle’ would be saved in a way that preserved its character and its traditional community of elderly and low-income residents, food vendors, farmers, craftspeople, and small independent businesses.

-Against great odds, Friends of the Market’s determined volunteers worked for seven years to educate the public and tirelessly advocate to save the Market before ultimately mounting this groundbreaking ballot measure.
+Against great odds, true grass roots efforts and determined volunteers worked for seven years to educate the public and tirelessly advocate to save the Market before ultimately mounting this groundbreaking ballot measure.
 It was a true grassroots effort that accomplished a monumental feat.
 Over the years, the subsequent hard work of the Market Preservation and Development Authority, Market Foundation, and Historical Commission made the vision of the Friends of the Market a reality.

 Thanks to our financial sponsors for supporting the 50th celebration: